syedabibiamena/fullstack-project/README.md

-# Assignment 6 - Node Web Server
+# Assignment 5 - React Custom Hooks

 This project is a simple full-stack web application built using **Node.js**, **Express**, **React**, and **MongoDB**.
 It includes two parts — a backend server (Node + Express) and a frontend (React) that interact with each other through API calls.